MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-prep.md

 - Ensure wireless equipment is installed in a way that reduces or eliminates interference from objects and other equipment.
 - Ensure the wireless network shows strong signal strength (Wi-Fi signal showing full bars is preferred) on Teams Rooms and other device screens.
 - Default to prioritizing 5-GHz coverage for devices to optimize for higher bandwidth.
-- Enable band steering to ensure that 5-GHz is always given more priority when sharing the same network name as 2.4-GHz.
+- Enable band steering to ensure that 5 GHz is always given more priority when sharing the same network name as 2.4 GHz.
 - Keep wireless channel utilization below 50%.
 - Keep access point and router firmware up to date with the latest firmware versions and hot fixes.
 - Verify that Teams Rooms devices and at least one access point see each other with a signal strength of -60 dBm or better.
 A dBm value closer to zero is preferred.
 Follow your equipment manufacturer's recommendations.